Skip to content

 Delete Formats🔗

 This section details how to encode row-level deletes in Iceberg delete files.
-Row-level deletes are not supported in v1.
+Row-level deletes are added by v2 and are not supported in v1.
+Deletion vectors are added in v3 and are not supported in v2 or earlier.
+Position delete files must not be added to v3 tables, but existing position delete files are valid.

-Row-level delete files are valid Iceberg data files: files must use valid Iceberg formats, schemas, and column projection.
-It is recommended that delete files are written using the table's default file format.
+Row-level delete files (both equality and position delete files) are valid Iceberg data files: files must use valid Iceberg formats, schemas, and column projection.
+It is recommended that these delete files are written using the table's default file format.

-Both position and equality deletes allow encoding deleted row values with a delete.
+Both position and equality delete files allow encoding deleted row values with a delete.
 This can be used to reconstruct a stream of changes to a table.

 Position Delete Files🔗